kai-kondo/kai-kondo/README.md

 I love working across the stack, solving real-world problems with scalable solutions and user-focused development.

 💡 Whether it's:
-- Building flexible, robust features in Rails
+- Building robust features in Rails
-- Designing efficient file-processing workflows in C#
+- Designing efficient workflows in C#
-- Crafting UX-optimized pages in Next.js
+- Crafting beautiful UIs in Next.js

 I aim to contribute with care, curiosity, and creativity.